rollbar/rollbar-gem/README.md

 config.use_async = true
 ```

-Asynchronous reporting falls back to Threading if girl_friday is not installed.
+Asynchronous reporting falls back to Threading if Celluloid is not installed.

 ### Using Sidekiq